translate/pootle/docs/server/rq.rst

 Dirty statistics
 ----------------

-When we count stats with :djadmin:`refresh_stats_rq` Pootle will track a dirty count so that it knows when the counts for that part of the tree is complete.
+When we count stats with :djadmin:`refresh_stats` Pootle will track a dirty count so that it knows when the counts for that part of the tree is complete.

 When debugging a situation where the counts aren't completing it is helpful to